How we can support you

 The Adult Social Care staff within Ageing Well Southwark may be able to meet some of your needs by providing you with information, advice and support.
 We can also put you in touch with other organisations who can advise and support you independently of Ageing Well Southwark.

 Services in your local community

-We'll help you access these services if this is the right help to assist you to maintain or improve your wellbeing.
+We will help you access these services if this is the right support to help you maintain or improve your wellbeing.

-It may not be possible to meet all of your needs with information advice and support, or through arranging for your needs to be met by universal and/or specialist services.
-If you have unmet eligible needs, we'll put a personal budget in place to ensure that services can be purchased to meet your outstanding needs.
+It may not be possible to meet all of your needs with information advice and support, or through arranging your needs to be met by universal and/or specialist services.
+If you have unmet eligible needs, we'll put a personal budget in place to ensure that services can be purchased to meet them.

 A personal budget gives you more choice and control over how your needs are met and allows you to spend the money in a way that best suits you.

 Meeting the needs of the adult that you care for

 We may be able to meet your needs by also meeting the needs of the person that you care for.
 For example you may benefit from having a break from your carer duties; in cases like this we may be able to arrange for the adult you care for to receive respite care.